jsoref/act/README.md

 - `act --secret-file my.secrets` - load secrets values from `my.secrets` file.
   - secrets file format is the same as `.env` format

+## `.secrets`

+By default you can create a `.secrets` file in the root of the repository and it will be used automatically.

+Note that you should add `.secrets` to your `.gitignore` file, otherwise the `.secrets` file will be leaked to your workflows.

 # Vars

 To run `act` with repository variables that are acessible inside the workflow via ${{ vars.VARIABLE }}, you can enter them interactively or load them from a file.
 The following options are available for providing github repository variables: